samwitDong/JSONSerializer/README.md

 The more complex the class is, the more efforts it spares you.

-For more wonderful usages, please refer to the sample files under "\src\samples\".
+For more wonderful usages, please refer to the sample files under "/src/samples/main/java/org/samwit/tools/jsonserializer/samples/jsonbean/".